Colony Air Conditioning & Heating 4905 Westport Drive The Colony, TX 75056 - Phone: 972.625.0639

 • Identify if outdoor unit (compressor and outdoor fan) is cycling off and on normally

-2. Check the visible section of low voltage wiring located outside near the condenser for signs of animal damage or damage due to lawn mowers, weed eaters, or mischievious children.
+2. Check the visible section of low voltage wiring located outside near the condenser for signs of animal damage or damage due to lawn mowers, weed eaters, or mischievous children.
 Do not touch the wiring.
 Report your findings.

-3. Report if you changed your filter recently.
+3. 3.
+Report if you changed your filter recently.
 If possible, keep the dirty filter for the technician to look at as this can help him when performing diagnostics.

 Turn your air conditioning system OFF (at the thermostat) when: